Trainability of Dissipative Perceptron-Based Quantum Neural Networks

 These results suggest that DQNNs with simple shallow local perceptrons and global cost functions are untrainable when randomly initialized.
 On the other hand, they also indicate that barren plateaus for DQNNs might be avoided by employing: (1) shallow (local) perceptrons, and (2) local cost functions.

 Let us now consider the shallow local perceptron of Fig.~\ref{fig:f3}(b), where each unitary $W$ forms a local $2$-design on two qubits.
-For this specific architecture the ensuing DQNN can be {\it exactly} mapped into a layered hardware-efficient ansatz as in~\cite{cerezo2020cost}, where two layers of the DQNN correspond to a single layer of the hardware-efficient ansatz~\cite{kandala2017hardware}.
-As shown in Ref.~\cite{cerezo2020cost}, when employing a global cost function, with $O_x$ given by~\eqref{eq:globalop}, one finds that if the number is layers in the QNN is $\OC(\poly(\log(n)))$, then the DQNN cost function exhibits barren plateaus as
+For this architecture the ensuing DQNN can be {\it exactly} mapped into a layered hardware-efficient ansatz as in~\cite{cerezo2020cost}, where two layers of the DQNN correspond to a single layer of the hardware-efficient ansatz~\cite{kandala2017hardware}.
+Note that this mapping is not general, but rather valid for the specific architecture in Fig.~\ref{fig:f3}(b).
+As shown in Ref.~\cite{cerezo2020cost}, when employing a global cost function, with $O_x$ given by~\eqref{eq:globalop}, one finds that if the number is layers is $\OC(\poly(\log(n)))$, then the DQNN cost function exhibits barren plateaus as